MicrosoftDocs/architecture-center/docs/compliance/fedramp/sc-controls.md

 #### Cryptographic Key Establishment and Management | Asymmetric Keys

-**SC-12 (3)** The organization produces, controls, and distributes asymmetric cryptographic keys using [Selection: NSA-approved key management technology and processes; approved PKI Class 3 certificates or prepositioned keying material; approved PKI Class 3 or Class 4 certificates and hardware security tokens that protect the user�s private key].
+**SC-12 (3)** The organization produces, controls, and distributes asymmetric cryptographic keys using [Selection: NSA-approved key management technology and processes; approved PKI Class 3 certificates or prepositioned keying material; approved PKI Class 3 or Class 4 certificates and hardware security tokens that protect the user's private key].

 **Responsibilities:** `Customer Only`